Aircraft & Helicopter Health Monitoring,

-MicroStrain's advanced sensor systems are extensively deployed on commercial and defense platforms, including helicopters, UAVs and commercial aircraft.
-Our synchronized wireless networks feature fully-calibrated miniature sensors and extended range communications for use in a variety of applications, including enhanced health management, condition maintenance and navigation.
+MicroStrain's advanced sensor systems are extensively deployed on commercial and defense aerospace platforms, including helicopters, unmanned aerial vehicles (UAVs) and commercial aircraft.
+Our synchronized wireless sensor networks feature fully-calibrated miniature sensors and extended range communications for use in a variety of applications, including health monitoring and management, predictive maintenance and navigation.

 D. O'Neil, MicroStrain; S. Low, Boeing Military Aircraft Corp.